-- -- Our relationship with the People's Republic of China is proving its importance and its durability.
-We are finding more and more common ground between our two countries on basic questions of international affairs. - logue has begun between industrial nations and the developing nations on all the issues of economic equity and progress.
-The proposals on the table are almost all initiatives of the United States; the World Food Conference of 1974; the Seventh Special Session of the UN General Assembly; the Conference on International Economic Cooperation in 1975; and the Fourth UNCTAD Conference in 1976.
-We are launched on this process of shaping positive and reliable economic relations between rich nations and poor over the long-term future. - -- In Africa, the quest for peace, racial justice and conomic progress is at a crucial point.
+-- Our relationship with the People's Republic of China is proving its importance and its durability.
+We are finding more and more common ground between our two countries on basic questions of international affairs. -- In relations with the Third World, a historic dialogue has begun between industrial nations and the developing nations on all the issues of economic equity and progress.
+The proposals on the table are almost all initiatives of the United States -- beginning with the World Food Conference of 1974; to the Seventh Special Session of the UN General Assembly, and the Conference on International Economic Cooperation in 1975; to the Fourth UNCTAD Conference in 1976.
+We are launched on this process of shaping positive and reliable economic relations between rich nations and poor over the longterm future.

+-- In Africa, the quest for peace, racial justice and economic progress is at a crucial point.
 The United States, in close cooperation with the United Kingdom, is actively engaged in that historic process.
 Will change come about by warfare and chaos and foreign intervention?
 Or will it come about by negotiated and fair solutions, ensuring majority rule and minority rights?
-America is committed to the side of peace and justice, and to the principle that Africa should shape its own future free of outside intervention.
+America is committed to the side of peace and justice, so that one form of oppression is not replaced by another.